-The 2000 Census shows the Town of Hull has 256 occupied housing units.
-233 (or 91%) of these units are owner-occupied.
-The Town has an average household size of 3.02 persons.
-14% of all households are classified as being "1 person households."
-Approximately 20% of Town households have a householder 65 years or older.
+The 2000 Census shows the Town of Brighton has 197 occupied housing units and 163 (83%) of these units are owner occupied.
+The Town has an average household size of 3.1 persons, which is larger than both the County or State.
+About 13.7 percent of all households are classified as being "1 person households" and approximately 16 percent of Town households have a householder 65 years or older.